- Phone – 0800 634 1112

-A donation of £2.50 per hen covers our minimum costs, while £5 per hen means we can work towards saving more hens and helps to fund other aspects of our work such as:
+A donation of £3 per hen contributes towards our running costs, whilst £6 per hen means we can work towards saving more from slaughter and helps to fund other aspects of our work such as:

 - increasing knowledge within the veterinary profession so our hens are better supported when they are poorly

-- encouraging consumers to positively influence farming practices through their shopping basket
+- encouraging consumers to positively influence farming practices through their shopping basket, and

 You can convert a regular shed or outbuilding, build your own coop, or buy a purpose-built hen house.
 Design, prices, quality and sizes vary hugely so do some research.
 It is far better to pay more for a sturdy, well-built house which will last for years, than buy a small, cheap, thin-walled coop which will soon fall apart and need replacing.
 You also need to decide on your preferred system: keeping the hens in a smaller house with attached run, frequently moving it onto a fresh area of lawn or ground or building a larger permanently-sited aviary type enclosure.